rachelfein/dsc-phase-2-project-v2-3/README.md

 ## Methods

 This project used the King County housing data to make a regression model.
-The model was used to find a base price for a home and find the associated dollar amount for the features to be added or subtracted from the base price.
+The coefficients from this model was used to find the associated dollar amount for the different features.

 The data was cleaned, scrubbed, and explored by removing multicollinearity, removing outliers, scaling the data, accounting for categorical data, and removing data that was heteroscedastic.